PhilipCastiglione/toyrobot-ruby/README.md

 [RSpec](http://rspec.info) is required for testing.
 This is installed using Bundler (see the Dependencies section above).

+Tests are located in the *spec* folder.
 To run the tests, invoke:

     $ rake spec

 ## Overview

+TODO

 ## Discussion

+TODO

 ## Contributing

+TODO

 ## License